wpilibsuite/frc-docs/source/docs/romi-robot/hardware.rst

 Romi Hardware & Assembly
 ========================

 .. warning:: We are working hard on getting the Romi documentation complete.
-Please check back later.
+The documentation here should be enough to get your robot assembled and working.
+Please check back often for updates.

 To get started with the Romi, you will need to have the necessary hardware.